Cavendish Conference Centre, London & Online

 A tale of how operating with old behaviours in a new environment soon renders the environment not fit-for-purpose.

 Did Anglo American waste their money on an expensive real-estate project that didn’t provide enough space?
-Diego Henrique (Head of Real Estate at AA) and Jamesina Sainsbury (Workplace Experience Director at MCM) are here to tell you that they didn’t.
+Diego Henrique (Head of Real Estate at AA) and Emily Fiddes (Senior Workplace Consultant at MCM) are here to tell you that they didn’t.
 They will tell the story of the project, its ambitions, the successes, and the things they would do differently today.